ar-51/ar-51.github.io/docs/Mocap Studio/MocapStudio_Identification.md

 # Mocap-Studio - As a System Emulator
 {: .no_toc }

-Use Mocap-Studio to adminster the entity identification.
+Use Mocap-Studio to administer the entity identification.
 {: .fs-6 .fw-300 }